theprimarybrain/theprimarybrain.github.io/_posts/2024-02-11-How-to-Write-a-Complete-Sentence.md

 Before my students even take a pencil to paper, I like to begin by building a sentence using word cards.
 You can write words on notecards and place in a pocket chart, use sticky notes, or small pieces of paper.
 To practice as a whole group, I prepare enough sentence cards for every student to take a turn.

 I begin by selecting 3 students and giving each student one word card.
-We work together to read each word and talk about the features we see on each card such as capital letters and ending marks.
+We work together to read each word and talk about the features we see on each card, such as capital letters and ending marks.
 Then, I give these students time to work together to place the word cards in order to build a sentence.
 When they finish, we point to each word and read the sentence together as a class.

 Over the coming weeks, we will slowly add additional words to our sentences to begin writing longer sentences.

 [![How to Write a Sentence]({{ site.github.url }}/assets/img/how-to-write-a-sentence-group.jpg)](https://www.teacherspayteachers.com/Product/How-to-Write-a-Sentence-Building-Sentences-Writing-Activity-7680019?utm_source=PB%20Blog&utm_campaign=20240211%20How%20to%20Write%20Complete%20Sentences%20Blog%20Post)

-After practicing building sentences using our pre-made word cards, I like to break my students into groups and give them the opportunity to write their own sentences.
+After building sentences using our pre-made word cards, I like to break my students into groups and give them the opportunity to write their own sentences.
 When they finish, they present their sentences to the class.

 ## Building Sentences Center Work